www.svbeatrix.com — The website of the Sailing Vessel Beatrix, Kelly-Peterson 44 #276 (1980).

 2. Tendency for the sail to be sucked down into the slot in the boom, very bad if this happens.
 (Photo 4)

-4. The implication, I feel, is that I need to move the attachment point much farther aft and the cheek block at least 1" aft of the straight line distance from the luff to the leech at the reefing band.
+4. I realized that I needed to move the attachment point much farther aft and the cheek block at least 1" aft of the straight line distance from the luff to the leech at the reefing band.

 • Type: double-braid or high-tech?

-• Strength: at 5:1 breaking-load-to-working-load ration the following figures imply around 16,000 pound breaking load.
+• Strength: at 5:1 breaking-load-to-working-load ratio the following figures imply around 16,000 pound breaking load.

 • With the above load figures this implies a 7/16" or 1/2" high-mod line such as Validator II or Warpspeed